dwyl/mvp/README.md

 we can do to test the idea.

 > If you're new to MVPs,
-> the Wikpedia article is a good starting point:
+> the Wikipedia article is a good starting point:
 [wikipedia.org/wiki/Minimum_viable_product](https://en.wikipedia.org/wiki/Minimum_viable_product) <br />
 > Or listen to Eric Ries describe it in 3 minutes:
 > https://youtu.be/1FoCbbbcYT8 <br />